Calo-software/flutter_zebra_rfid/README.md

     ./gradlew publishZebraAarsToLocalMaven
     ```
     (This task is also invoked automatically by `flutter build/run` when needed.)
+- USB-only deployments: as of the next release, BLE permissions are requested only when Bluetooth discovery is required.
+If users deny BLE prompts, USB reader discovery still succeeds.

 ## 4. iOS Setup Notes
 - Enable Background Modes: External accessory communication, Uses BLE accessories